 HINT: During this dry roasting process it is likely that once in a while, you will need to adjust the heat level applied to the saucepan.

-STEP 2.
-Once the dry roasted ground-nuts have cooled, hold a bunch in the palm of your hands.
+(a) if you had roasted just a handful, hold a bunch in the palm of your hands.
 Squeeze and rub them so that the slightly charred skin leaves the nut.

-STEP 3.
+(a) Winnowing method.
 Hold both sides of the large platter and flip them upwards into the air and catch them into the platter to remove to bits of skin.
 Continue rubbing them in the palms of your hands to release the bits of skin and to flip and catch them.
 Repeat till all the skin has been removed.